Port of Hamburg, Germany

 Sailing Ship Harbor at Hamburg.
 GGA Image ID # 1442e9e384

-For the discharge of loose grain there are ten floating pneumatic elevators which are capable of discharging from 700 to 800 tons per day per elevator out of one hatch.
-Thus, if four elevators are employed, 3,000 tons can be discharged in one day.
+For the discharge of loose grain, ten floating pneumatic elevators are available, each capable of discharging 700 to 800 tons per day out of one hatch.
+Thus, 3,000 tons can be discharged in one day if four elevators are employed.

-The charges made by stevedores, barge owners, and shipbrokers, are charges of a private nature, in regard to which official information cannot be given.
+Stevedores, barge owners, and shipbrokers charge private charges, regarding which official information cannot be given.

-Tonnage dues are charged to all vessels, but quay dues only to those which discharge alongside the quays.
+Tonnage dues are charged to all vessels, but quay dues only to those that discharge alongside the quays.

 Powerful Half-Arch Cranes of About 3 Tons Capaciy, and Two-Story Sheds.